-"Consumer kinds of questions are the most frequent, such as where to throw out old refrigerators, televisions or discharged batteries.
-The Green Map application was launched to improve navigation for the people.
-This interactive map of Minsk shows locations, where people can dispose of no longer used equipment.
-Not only household equipment can be deposited, but also sorted waste, old furniture or even books." explicated Deputy Director of Belarus Centre for Environmental Solutions Evgeny Lobanov.
+"Consumer questions are the most frequent such as where to throw out old refrigerators, televisions, or discharged batteries.
+The Green Map application was launched to improve navigation for people.
+This interactive map of Minsk shows locations where people can dispose of no longer used equipment.
+Not only household equipment can be deposited, but also sorted waste, old furniture, or even books." explains Deputy Director of Belarus Centre for Environmental Solutions Evgeny Lobanov.

 To achieve the most efficient and readily available way of informing people about salvage points, modern technology of interactive map was implemented.
-This technology gives access to everybody, who needs the information, via smartphone.
-Also a website was launched as a part of a consulting and information centre.
-It informs consumers about so called chemical security – it includes, among other things, correct handling of waste.
-Concretely it offers novelties in the field, various manuals or books about waste and toxic substances.
+This technology gives access to everybody who needs the information via smartphone.
+Also, a website was launched as a part of the consulting and information centre.
+It informs consumers about chemical security – it includes correct methods for handling of waste.
+Additionally, it offers various manuals and books which provide information about waste and toxic substances.

-"We are glad to help our Belarusian colleagues by sharing our experiences from running our own environmental information and consulting centre Arnika, which has been operating for many years.
-I remember the time, when civil society has only been developing in the Czech Republic.
+"We are glad to help our Belarusian colleagues by sharing our experiences from running our own environmental information and consulting centre, Arnika which has been operating for many years.
+I remember when civil society had only begun developing in the Czech Republic.
 In these times, foreign instructors and consultants visited us and taught us.
-Today we can partially return the favour by sharing their experiences with others." says about the project background Project manager Martin Skalský from Arnika Association.
+Today, we can partially return the favour by sharing their experiences with others." says about the project manager from Arnika Association, Martin Skalský.

-The information and consulting centre was founded as a part of an international partnership project supported by European Union, Czech Development Agency and Ministry of Foreign Affairs and was launched at the beginning of 2012.
+The information and consulting centre was founded as a part of an international partnership project supported by European Union, Czech Development Agency, and Ministry of Foreign Affairs.
+It was launched at the beginning of 2012.